apyeh/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ========

 The steps taken to tidy the data are in the source code run_analysis.R.
 These steps include the following:
- 1. Train and test datasets were merged
+ 1. Train and test datasets were merged.
  2. Measurements on only the mean and standard deviation for each observation were extracted from the merged dataset.
- 3. Activity names for the six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying) were added to the merged dataset
+ 3. Activity names for the six activities (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying) were added to the merged dataset.
- 4. Two of the variables in the merged dataset were given descriptive names (Subject and Activity)
+ 4. Two of the variables in the merged dataset were given descriptive names (Subject and Activity).
- 5. The mean of each variable for each activity and each of the 30 subjects was calculated and a new table of these means was written out to the file 'data_mean.txt'
+ 5. The mean of each variable for each activity and each of the 30 subjects was calculated and a new table of these means was written out to the file 'data_mean.txt'.

-The variables in data_mean.txt are as follows
+The variables in data_mean.txt are listed below.

 # Subject
-Each of the 30 subjects was assigned an integer 1 through 30
+Each of the 30 subjects was assigned an integer 1 through 30.

 # Activity
-Measurements were obtained for these 6 Activites
+Measurements were obtained for the following 6 activites:
 * Walking
 * Walking Upstairs
 * Walking Downstairs